tieukhoimai/mia-blog/content/articles/statistic-and-probability/index.md

 ---
-title: "Statistic and Probability"
+title: "Statistics and Probability"
 description: "Some folks asked me about statistics - probability, toward which I answered that I had only studied a bit and knew very little about statistics.
 Then they said Are these are one?.
 In fact, Statistics and Probability are distinct from one another"
 date: "2022-12-18"
 banner:
   src: "resource/thumbnail.jpeg"
-  alt: "Statistic and Probability"
+  alt: "Statistics and Probability"
   caption: ''
 categories:
   - "Stories"
 keywords:
-  - "statistic"
+  - "statistics"
   - "probability"
 ---